NEMERO21/Clustering-using-Pycaret/README.md

 ## Dataset

 The code fetches the Wholesale Customers dataset from the UCI Machine Learning Repository.
 This dataset contains information about the annual spending of various customers on different product categories.
+You can also just download the `Wholesale customers data.csv` file of the dataset provided in this repository.

 ## Clustering Algorithms